Rafael19723/Rafael19723/README.md

 Hello, my name is Rafael Silva Rangel de Almeida, i'm 19 years old and natural from Salvador-Bahia/Brazil.
 I'm currently studying Computer Science at UNIFACS.
 I've always been interested in technology, and there's nothing better than working with something you love.

-this account is an extension of my original profile, who is in portuguese: https://github.com/Rafael19722
+This account is an extension of my original profile, which is in Portuguese: https://github.com/Rafael19722

 ---